josephcc/SemanticReaderOpenPlatform/app/PaperPlain/tutorial.md

 #### SectionSummaryPopover and TermPopover

 Section summaries and term definitions both work as annotations over the document and are active by default.
-An example of rendering a term definition in the paper (provided by the `getTerms()`) would look like this:
+An example of rendering a term definition in the paper (provided by `getTerms()`) would look like this:

 ```typescript
 return (